A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS-Assisted RCC

 Recognizing that channel estimation errors usually occur in the RIS-user link due to user mobility, the method of~\cite{2023_Rihan} employs a statistical mean feedback model for the RIS-user link instead of relying on instantaneous channel information.
 The authors in~\cite{2023_Rihan} presented two cases.
 First, in the perfect CSI scenario, the objective is to optimize the receive radar SINR while maintaining a constraint on the communications rate.
 In the statistical CSI case, on the other hand, the goal is to maximize the average radar SINR while adhering to an outage probability constraint for the communication user.
 The optimization problems are addressed using a method that combines local search and successive convex approximation (SCA) along with relaxation and projection methods.

+\textbf{Lessons learned:} Assuming perfect CSI for RIS-aided systems is impractical.
+Neglecting factors such as channel uncertainty can diminish the potential improvements offered by RIS, emphasizing the importance of holistic system design.
+One solution to account for channel uncertainties is to employ statistical models, which have been shown to be effective in realistic deployment scenarios where taking channel estimation error into account can restrict potential performance degradation.
+However, it remains crucial to accurately characterize the channel estimation error model using using appropriate statistical modeling techniques.

 \textbf{Challenges, opportunities and open research directions:} Despite the critical significance of precise CSI imperfection models, research in this area remains relatively limited.
-Given that passive RISs lack the capability to transmit or process pilots for channel estimation, a predominant approach in the RIS-assisted channel estimation literature involves the estimation of the cascaded channel~\cite{2022_Beixiong,2022_Swindlehurst}.
+Given that passive RISs lack the capability to transmit or process pilots for channel estimation, a predominant approach in the RIS-assisted channel estimation literature involves the estimation of the cascaded channel.
 This leads to channel estimation errors affecting both the transmitter-RIS channel and the RIS-receiver channel.
 Consequently, more advanced models must be employed to articulate the nature of these estimation errors.

-Furthermore, the communication system can utilize channel tracking techniques, such as Kalman filtering, to enhance the precision of channel estimates~\cite{2018_Arya}.
-In addition, various channel models, such as the Saleh-Valenzuela (SV) channel model~\cite{ch_model_2,ch_model_3}, utilize AoA and AoD information to formulate far-field channels.
+In addition, various channel models, such as the Saleh-Valenzuela (SV) channel model~\cite{ch_model_2}, utilize AoA and AoD information to formulate far-field channels.
 Consequently, sharing the estimated AoA and AoD information between the radar and communication systems presents an opportunity to mitigate channel estimation errors.